 Ras Thavas was as close to panic as his analytical

 mind would allow him to get.
 His flyer sped through the Barsoomian night

 as fast as he could go, for he knew that an army of jomads were close behind

 him.
-He had mere hours to reach Greater Helium to warn John Carter of the peril which stood
+He had mere hours to reach Greater Helium to warn John Carter of the

-the immensity which was faced by the entire solar system.
+when he considered the immensity which was faced by the entire solar system.

-In the distance, the jomads hurled insults and curses after him as
+In the distance, the jomads hurled insults and curses

-Thavas were mightier than a thousand swords.
+possessed by Ras Thavas were mightier than a thousand swords.

-He turned the flyer upward after setting a rather complex program
+He turned the flyer upward after setting a rather complex

-on a course which would describe a high arc through the upper atmosphere.
+Helium on a course which would describe a high arc through the upper atmosphere.